4Rooms/backend/doc/ChatAPI.md

         ```json
         {
-            "type": "client_error",
+            "type": "validation_error",
             "errors": [
                 {
-                    "code": "permission_denied",
+                    "code": "invalid_image",
-                    "detail": "Only the chat description can be changed",
+                    "detail": "Upload a valid image.
+The file you uploaded was either not an image or a corrupted image.",
-                    "attr": null
+                    "attr": "img"
                 }
             ]
         }